JoniGG/JustUp-MQL-Framework/README.md

 If you want to collaborate with the project feel free to contact me at jonathanfernandezoficial@outlook.com

+## Known Bugs
+No known bugs at this moment.
+If you have found a bug, or fixed a bug and want to share it and include it to the repository, please, feel free to contact me at jonathanfernandezoficial@outlook.com

+## New Update Expected
+No current date has been set.
+### New Libraries to Incorporate
+- .Set Files reading for real-time EA settings change

+### New Changes in current Libraries
+- No changes in process

 ## Changes Log
 ### Version 1.00
 1. The following list of libraries were added: